ClubieDong/MinaSimulator/README.md

 # MINA: Fine-grained In-network Aggregation Resource Scheduling for Machine Learning Service

-This is the official repository of the paper "MINA: Fine-grained In-network Aggregation Resource Scheduling for Machine Learning Service" (to be published).
+This is the official repository to reproduce the simulation results of the paper "MINA: Fine-grained In-network Aggregation Resource Scheduling for Machine Learning Service" (accepted by INFOCOM 2025, to be published).

 ## Setup environment